Skip to content

 Parameter Description Data Type Required Default

---max-lvol Max logical volume per storage node integer False 0
+--max-lvol The max logical volume per storage node.
+Default: 0. integer False 0

 --node-addr, --node-ip Allows to restart an existing storage node on new host or hardware.
 Devices attached to storage nodes have to be attached to new hosts.
 Otherwise, they have to be marked as failed and removed from cluster.
 Triggers a pro-active migration of data from those devices onto other storage nodes.